patri27x/datamodel_b07_poly/specifications/datamodel_b07.md

   - Description: Name of the precursor
 - __notice__
   - Type: string
-  - Description: Here you can write down additional notes
+  - Description: Here you can write down additional notes.

 ### Carbonization

+...

 - __m_f_in_grams*__
   - Type: float